bootdotdev/blog/content/stories/a-guide-to-all-the-types-of-functions-in-python.md

 nthSum(5) # returns 15
 ```

-A recursive function that calculates the sum of n natural numbers.
+`nthSum()` is a recursive function that calculates the sum of n natural numbers.

 ## Curried function